autoGLM/easyAGI/README.md

 easyAGI is the UIUX to **openmindx** to create an easy-to-use Autonomous General Intelligence (AGI) solution creator designed to solve a wide range of problems using the power of API calls including OpenAI's GPT-4 model.
 This codebase provides a simple interface for users to input problems and receive intelligent solutions in real-time. mastermind is the controller of agency.

-# OpenMindX
+# openmindx

 ## Introduction

-Welcome to **OpenMindX**, an advanced AI-driven solution designed to facilitate autonomous general intelligence (AGI) through a sophisticated and user-friendly interface, **easyAGI**.
+Welcome to **OPENMINDx**, an advanced AI-driven solution designed to facilitate autonomous general intelligence (AGI) through a sophisticated and user-friendly interface, **easyAGI**.
 Created by Gregory L. Magnusson in 2024 under the MIT license, OpenMindX leverages cutting-edge machine learning, deep learning, and natural language processing technologies to deliver a seamless, intuitive, and highly effective AGI experience.

 ## Features